 Step 3: Set a Preparation Timeline

-If you are aiming to appear for GATE 2019, chances are you already are in the thick of preparation.
+If you are aiming to appear for GATE 2020, chances are you already are in the thick of GATE Exam preparation.
 You need a minimum of six to eight months to be well-prepared for this exam.
 However, the exact timeline varies, depending on your personal intelligence, diligence and whether you have been out of touch with textbook learning.
 At this stage, your aim should be to finish the entire syllabus by December end, so that you have enough time to revise, attempt test series and GATE previous papers.
-During the course of your preparation and revision, take up subjects that carry high weightage in the exam first.
-For instance, if you are taking the GATE exam for mechanical engineering, you should concentrate on topics such as strength of materials, fluid mechanics, theory of machines, manufacturing and production, engineering thermodynamics and engineering thermodynamics applications, heat transfer, industrial engineering, machine design and engineering mechanics.
+During the course of your GATE Exam preparation and revision, take up subjects that carry high weightage in the exam first.
+For instance, if you are taking the GATE exam for mechanical engineering, you should concentrate on topics such as the strength of materials, fluid mechanics, theory of machines, manufacturing and production, engineering thermodynamics and engineering thermodynamics applications, heat transfer, industrial engineering, machine design, and engineering mechanics.
 This does not mean that you only need to focus on these topics and skip the rest, as the few questions from the topics that are perceived to be less important can mean the difference between success and failure.

 Step 4: Make Your Own Notes

-Ideally, note-making should be an integral part of your GATE preparation right from the beginning.
+Ideally, note-making should be an integral part of your GATE Exam preparation right from the beginning.
 However, it is not too late to start even at a later stage in your preparation.
 You must ensure consistency in your note-making process.
 Generally, aspirants have a tendency to make in-depth notes in the beginning but skimping over when the exercise proves to be too time-consuming.
 That’s a rookie mistake you must avoid at all costs.

 When making notes, divide them into two parts – short notes and numerical learning notes.
-In the short notes, write down the concepts and formulae as concisely as possible, whereas use the numerical learning notes jot down any tip, tricks, shortcuts that you use while solving difficult problems.
+In the short notes, write down the concepts and formulae as concisely as possible, whereas using the numerical learning notes jot down any tip, tricks, shortcuts that you use while solving difficult problems.
 This is important as these shortcuts may elude your memory after a while.
 Maintaining these notes on a daily basis and revising them at least once a week will help you be well-versed with all the core concepts and smart tricks needed to crack the complex questions in the GATE exam.

 Step 5: Solve As Many Questions As You Can